aws/aws-parallelcluster/docs/source/configuration.rst

 maintain_initial_size
 """""""""""""""""""""
-Boolean flag to set autoscaling group to maintain initial size for schedulers other than awsbatch.
+Boolean flag to set autoscaling group to maintain initial size for traditional schedulers.

+If you're using awsbatch, use :ref:`desired_vcpus <desired_vcpus>`.

 If set to true, the Auto Scaling group will never have fewer members than the value of initial_queue_size.
 It will still allow the cluster to scale up to the value of max_queue_size.